astlaure/astlaure.github.io/src/views/blog/ready-to-go.md

 title: I'm ready to GO !
 date: 2024-03-28
 description: Currently I've been playing a lot with Go.
 I like the idea of it, it's compiled, simple, performant and the dev feedback is instant using the air package.
 I tried Go multiple times and everytime I didn't feel it but this time it is growing on me quite a lot.
+seo: Currently I've been playing a lot with Go.
+I like the idea of it, it's compiled, simple, performant and the dev feedback is instant using the air package.
 ---

 Currently I've been playing a lot with Go.
 I like the idea of it, it's compiled, simple, performant and the dev feedback is instant using the air package.
 I tried Go multiple times and everytime I didn't feel it but this time it is growing on me quite a lot.